vuoro/rahti/README.md

 A reactive JS library, with the goals of: composing reactive JS without JSX or tagged template literals, having no compile step, and having low garbage generation at runtime.

-There are State and Effects.
+## State and Effects

 If you've used something like React, S.js, or SolidJS you'll probably know how these work.
 State can change its value and re-runs the Effects the change impacts.
 (In React terms, Effects do the job of both Components and Hooks.)

 ```js
 import { state, effect } from "bad-react";